 The consequences of that reporting may be dire.
-For example, when I went to the doctor to see if my hand was broken and the doctor called the police and they went to my house and arrested my ex, I did not expect this consequence and I was surprised.
+For example, when I went to the doctor to see if my hand was broken and the doctor called the police and they went to my house and arrested my ex.
+I did not expect this consequence.
+I was surprised.
 It helped me greatly though.
 In order for someone to truly repent, they do need to feel the true consequences of their actions.
 You are already feeling the consequences of their crimes.
 Now they need to.
 I want you to keep this in mind as we talk about this today.
-I am not exactly sure why Liz did not report but this is the type of scenario where reporting is very important.
+I am not exactly sure why Liz did not report.
+But this is the type of scenario where reporting is very important.

 The Destructive Pattern Of “Don’t Tell” About Sexual Abuse In The Church

 Liz: I’m the youngest of 4.
 From all appearances, I had a normal LDS upbringing.
 When I was about 12 I was praying that if what had been happening to me wasn’t right that my oldest brother would not go on his mission.
-For about a year to a year and a half, there had been sexual abuse.
-I thought that maybe I was kind of crazy, that I was making things up.
+For about a year to a year and a half, he had been sexually abusing me.
+I thought that maybe I was kind of crazy.
+That I was making things up.
 I didn’t dare tell anyone because why would I say something like this about my older brother.

 Then he left on his mission.
-At that point, I decided that I must be crazy and that God didn’t care about me.
+At that point, I decided that I must be crazy.
+I decided that God didn’t care about me.
 It totally put me on a really intense and destructive internal trajectory for my teenage years.
-When I look at the statistics about what happens to girls who are sexually abused and the paths they take, I was not a sexually promiscuous teenager.
+When I look at the statistics about what happens to girls who are sexually abused and the paths they take.
+I was not a sexually promiscuous teenager.
 I did not do drugs and alcohol.
 I did not do self-harming.
 But I was completely unmoored.
 I had no idea where the foundation was to stand on.

 Sexual Abuse That Is Not Reported By Church Clergy Is A Crime

-A lot of the teachings of the Church–eternal families and we are a happy family–and all of that, I didn’t know what to think or believe any more because I was either making something up or this was huge and awful and why wasn’t anyone noticing?
-I finally told a few of my friends what had happened and at that point my brother had come home from his mission and my two siblings in between us were off to college.
+A lot of the teachings of the Church–eternal families and we are a happy family–and all of that, I didn’t know what to think or believe any more.
+Because I was either making something up or this was huge and awful.
+And why wasn’t anyone noticing?
+I finally told a few of my friends what had happened.
+At that point my brother had come home from his mission.
+My two siblings in between us were off to college.
 He was going to college while living at home.
 It was me and him in the home together.
-While there was no sexual abuse, he hit me a few times and there was a lot of physical intimidation–like picking me up and dangling me over the stair well.
+While there was no sexual abuse, he hit me a few times.
+There was a lot of physical intimidation.
+He would do things like picking me up and dangling me over the stair well.
 He was big enough that he could pick me up and do whatever he wanted.
 He had a lot of anger.

 Spiritual Abuse Comes From Not Being Protected From Abuse By Clergy

 The one real thing that they said that I distinctly remember was, “What will the neighbors think?”
 I remember wondering if this was this was about.
 I grew up with my mother telling me I was her baby girl.
-Growing up with this message from my mother and then finding out when I was 16 that her pride and fear were more important was extremely devastating to me.
-When I was 16 I quit going to church because I couldn’t see a point–my mom didn’t care and God must not care.
+Growing up this was the message from my mother.
+And then finding out when I was 16 that her pride and fear were more important was extremely devastating to me.
+When I was 16 I quit going to church because I couldn’t see a point.
+My mom didn’t care.
+God must not care.

-The rug had been ripped out from underneath me and my whole world was completely in turmoil.
+The rug had been ripped out from underneath me.
+My whole world was completely in turmoil.
 I barely graduated from high school but I was still able to get into college.
-At the time, I got accepted to college–which was my way of getting out of the house–this is when my oldest brother transferred to that university so I ended up going to my first year with him, on campus.
+At the time, I got accepted to college–which was my way of getting out of the house.
+This is when my oldest brother transferred to that university.
+So I ended up going to my first year with him, on campus.
 From what I understand, he did talk to a Bishop.
 As we understand it in our doctrine, repentance includes restitution.

 Anne: I do think they can make restitution.
-In 12-Step it’s called Living Amends where a person lives in such a way that you are indebted to this person and throughout their life, you are making their life easier through any possible means.
+In 12-Step it’s called Living Amends.
+It’s where a person lives in such a way that you are indebted to this person.
+Throughout their life, you are making their life easier through any possible means.
 It takes acknowledgment and humility.
 It takes honesty and accountability.
 It doesn’t sound like any of those things have happened.